fbpx

 Measured Building Survey

-A measured building survey records the accurate dimensions, layout and structural features of an existing building, producing floor plans, elevations, sections and 3D models for planning, design and construction.
+A measured building survey records the accurate dimensions, layout and structural features of an existing building, producing floor plans, elevations, sections and 3D models for planning, design and construction projects.

-This type of survey provides the accurate, verified data and expertise required for complex planning, design and construction.
-At XP Surveys, we deliver high-precision building surveys, as-built documentation and 3D laser scanning services across the UK, capturing complex structures with millimetre-level accuracy (±2mm).
+This type of measured survey provides the verified information and technical detail required for architectural design, technical coordination and property development.
+At XP Surveys, we deliver high-precision measured building surveys, as-built documentation and 3D laser scanning services across the UK, capturing complex structures with millimetre-level accuracy (±2mm).

-Using advanced High-Definition Surveying (HDS), our scanners capture millions of data points per second to generate high-density point cloud data, accurately recording a building’s geometry, structure and layout.
-This reduces design risk, eliminates repeat site visits and provides a dependable foundation for architectural workflows.
+Using advanced High-Definition Surveying (HDS), our scanners capture millions of data points per second to generate high-density point cloud information, recording a building’s geometry, structure and spatial layout in detail.
+This helps reduce project risk, minimise unnecessary return visits and provide reliable existing-building information for architectural and construction teams.

-From Victorian townhouses to commercial developments, our measured survey produces coordinated outputs including 2D CAD drawings and 3D Revit BIM models, supporting planning applications, listed building consent and commercial GIA/NIA analysis.
+From residential properties and extensions to large commercial developments and industrial buildings, our digital capture workflow produces coordinated outputs including 2D CAD drawings and 3D Revit BIM models, supporting refurbishment projects, technical documentation and detailed GIA/NIA analysis.

 Measured Building Survey Team